vietnguyenduc/vibecoding/docs/UI-THEME.md

-# Business UI Theme Documentation
+# Apple-Style UI Theme Documentation

 ## Overview

-The Business UI Theme is a comprehensive design system built on top of Tailwind CSS, specifically designed for the Debt Repayment Web Application.
-It provides a consistent, professional appearance with business-appropriate colors, components, and utilities.
+The Apple-Style UI Theme is a comprehensive design system built on top of Tailwind CSS, specifically designed for the Debt Repayment Web Application.
+It provides a clean, modern, and professional interface that follows Apple's design principles while maintaining excellent usability and accessibility.

+## Design Philosophy

+Our UI theme is inspired by Apple's Human Interface Guidelines, emphasizing:
+- **Clarity**: Clean, uncluttered interfaces that focus on content
+- **Deference**: Content takes precedence over chrome and ornamentation
+- **Depth**: Subtle shadows and layering to create hierarchy and focus

 ## Color Palette